The Graduate Program

 It is recognized that there are significant differences in the philosophical approach, and consequential policies, processes and procedures adopted by different countries in their preparation and response to national and international disasters.
 The aim of this course is to consider the differences in such approaches, the implications for international cooperation and the extent to which best practice can be synthesized.

 There are three semesters a year in the graduate degree program: Fall, Spring and Summer.
-Fall and Spring semesters conform with the undergraduate program's 15-week Fall and Spring semesters as designated on the campus academic calendar which is posted online at www.csum.edu/web/faculty-and-staff/academic-calendar.
-A 10-week Summer semester is scheduled during the months between the Fall and Spring semesters.
+Fall and Spring semesters conform with the undergraduate program's 16-week Fall and Spring semesters as designated on the campus academic calendar which is posted online at www.csum.edu/web/registrar/calendar.
+A 12-week Summer semester is scheduled during the months between the Fall and Spring semesters.